-PRO TIP: Buy in person or do store pickup when you can — all three stores have a scalable shipping fee.
-Hobby Lobby’s standard two-day shipping charge starts at $6.95 but is based on your order total and can go up to, literally, hundreds of dollars.
+TIP: Buy in person or do store pickup when you can.
+Hobby Lobby’s standard two-day shipping fee starts at $6.95 but is based on your order total and can go up to, literally, hundreds of dollars.
 Joann shipping fees are a little more favorable — they’re a whopping $10 usually, but you get free shipping if your order is $75+.
 Michaels shipping fees are the best of the cheapest craft store trifecta.
 It’s $8.95 for standard shipping from Michaels, but if your order is $50 or more you’ll get free shipping.

 18. Aim for 50% savings on floral at all three retailers in the cheapest craft store list.

-Hobby Lobby, Michaels, and Joann rotate floral sales based on season, and 50% off a variety of floral supplies, including plants, pots, floral wire, and twine.
+Hobby Lobby, Michaels, and Joann rotate floral sales based on the season, and all offer 50% off a variety of floral supplies, including plants, pots, floral wire, and twine.
 Call this one a three-way tie.

 In a pinch, a 40% discount is acceptable.